CodeSoftGit/MawnteeNoodleScript-Python/README.md

 I highly recommend watching this even if you already have previous experience with Noodle Extensions.

 For those of you who are familiar with NE, or if you've already made a few maps with my (or someone else's) script, I recommend checking out ReMapper from Swifter.
-It's a Utility designed for making NE maps and offers MUCH more control and has a significantly more simplified workflow. https://github.com/Swifter1243/ReMapper
+It's a Utility designed for making NE maps and offers MUCH more control along with a more simplified workflow. https://github.com/Swifter1243/ReMapper